LaboraTORIbio/breast_cancer_classifier/README.md

 # Project Overview

 Breast cancer is one of the most prevalent cancers worldwide, with estimates suggesting that 1 in 8 women will be affected during their lifetime.
 While advancements in treatment have reduced mortality rates, the timing of diagnosis plays a critical role in prognosis.
-Early detection significantly improves treatment efficacy, leading to better survival rates and quality of life for patients, as well as reducing the burden on healthcare systems.
+Early detection significantly improves treatment efficacy, leading to better survival rates and quality of life for patients, as well as reduces the burden on healthcare systems.

 Ultrasound imaging is commonly used for breast cancer screening and diagnosis due to its non-invasive nature and accessibility.
 However, it has limitations.
 Differentiating between normal tissue, benign masses, and malignant tumors can be challenging, potentially leading to missed or false diagnoses.
 This creates a need for more advanced diagnostic tools.
 In this context, AI tools can offer assistance to radiologists, potentially leading to earlier interventions.

-In this project, I developed a deep learning-based approach&mdash;a Convolutional Neural Network (CNN)&mdash;to classify breast ultrasound images into normal, benign or malignant.
+In this project, I developed a Deep Learning-based approach&mdash;a Convolutional Neural Network (CNN)&mdash;to classify breast ultrasound images into normal, benign or malignant, achieving an overall 85% accuracy.
+I also wrapped the model and necessary scripts into a Docker container and prepared it for deployment, either local or as a web service.

 ### Dataset: